fletchjp/MERG-Arduino-Software/VSCODE.md

 I have found out a lot more about Arduino configuration.
 I was having some problems even with simple examples.
 Some of those came from my own misunderstandings which generated confusing error messages.

+At the moment I have solutions to one problem on branches "avr-gcc" which are not yet merged.

 ## Problems, some solved and some not.

  I have been having some strange errors.
 One of them looks like this: